rafageist/rafageist.com/Contributions/Universal and Flexible Error Handling in ECMAScript.md

 { /* ...*/ } catch (e) when (true || false) { /* ... */}
 ```

-This proposal expands JavaScript’s error handling capabilities by allowing any block of code to have its own `catch` block, with the option to conditionally execute those blocks using the `when` keyword.
+This proposal expands JavaScript’s error handling capabilities by allowing any block of statements to have its own `catch` block, with the option to conditionally execute those blocks using the `when` keyword.
 This enhancement provides developers with more control, clarity, and flexibility while maintaining compatibility with existing JavaScript syntax.

 ### Key Concepts

-1. **Universal `catch` blocks**: Any block of code, including functions, loops, and even other `catch` blocks, can have its own `catch` statement.
+1. **Universal `catch` blocks**: Any block of statements, including functions, loops, and even other `catch` blocks, can have its own `catch` statement.
 2. **Nested `catch` blocks**: Since a `catch` block is just _another block of code_, it can also have its own `catch` to handle errors within error-handling logic.
 3. **Conditional `catch` with `when`**: The `when` clause allows for conditional execution of `catch` blocks, improving the readability and control of error handling.
 4. **Conditional catch body**: If the body of the `catch` block is missing, the error variable is still available in the same scope as the `catch` block, allowing for more precise error handling.

 ### Engagement

 JavaScript developers often encounter situations where they need to handle errors in specific ways based on the type of error or other conditions.
 The current `try-catch` structure can be limiting in these scenarios, leading to complex nested conditions or multiple `try-catch` blocks.
-By allowing `catch` blocks to be attached to any block of code, developers can handle errors more precisely and maintain a cleaner code structure.
+By allowing `catch` blocks to be attached to any block of statements, developers can handle errors more precisely and maintain a cleaner code structure.

 Language as Go and Rust, allow to catch errors inline, but `catch` is for control flow, and is important keep this principle.
 To maintain the control flow, the `catch` block in this proposal is optional, and the error variable is available in the same scope as the catch block.
 With this proposal the following code is possible: